guardian/facia-tool/README.md

 ### The Breaking News Tool

 This enables breaking news notifications to be sent to app users who have signed up.
 This tool also uses the "old" front end client.
-You need permission from
-Central Production to access this tool.
-It does not exist in the CODE environment.  https://fronts.gutools.co.uk/breaking-news
+You need permission from Central Production to access this tool in PROD.  https://fronts.gutools.co.uk/breaking-news

+In CODE the breaking news tool sends notifications to the "debug version" of the Android/iOS App.

+Breaking News is represented by a front called `breaking-news` which is considered to be a special case.
+It has a `Send Alert` button rather than a `Launch` button.
+Only one thing can be added to a collection at a given time.
+You cannot send the same alert twice, and snap links cannot be added / alerted on.
+Different collections represent different audience groups (eg by location or by subscription to different topics.)
+To add a new one, just create a container.
+New breaking news containers need to have the layout `breaking-news/not-for-other-fronts`.

 ## Troubleshooting